 About Quincy

-Quincy is a bi, Korean-American, award-nominated writer, actor, and filmmaker based in Los Angeles.
-She recently worked on a soon-to-be announced Netflix series, as well as Love and Noraebang (starring Randall Park), which was nominated for Best Overall Podcast and Best Fiction Podcast at the ‘23 IHeartRadio Podcast Awards.
-She has also wrote, adapted, and produced for Webtoon’s Originals slate, where her title American Road Trip, a YALSA Best Fiction List Selection, garnered nearly 2 million views and over 100K subscriptions.
+Quincy is a bi, Korean-American writer, actor, and filmmaker based in Los Angeles.
+She most recently worked on Season 5 of Netflix’s Sweet Magnolias as a WRA where she got a freelance script.
+As a writer, she’s worked on Love and Noraebang (starring Randall Park), which was nominated for Best Overall Podcast and Best Fiction Podcast at the ‘23 IHeartRadio Podcast Awards.
+She has also written, adapted, and produced for Webtoon’s Originals slate.
+Her title American Road Trip, a YALSA Best Fiction List Selection, garnered nearly 2 million views and over 100K subscriptions.

-Her awards and accolades include The Fellowship—a creative accelerator for BIPOC fantasy novella writers—HBO’s Amy Aniobi’s Tribe Writers Program, Sedona International Film Festival Screenwriting Competition (Semi-Finalist), Women in Animation Mentorship, NBC/Second City Hollywood Bob Curry Fellowship, and Upright Citizens Brigade Diversity Scholarship.
+Her accolades include HBO’s Amy Aniobi’s Tribe Writers Program, Sedona International Film Festival Screenwriting Competition (Semi-Finalist), Women in Animation Mentorship, The Fellowship—a creative accelerator for BIPOC fantasy novella writers—NBC/Second City Hollywood Bob Curry Fellowship, and Upright Citizens Brigade Diversity Scholarship.

 As a filmmaker, Quincy is the creator/writer/producer of The Mama Cho Show, which kicked off its festival run at the Catalyst Content Festival.
-It has been nominated for five awards, including Best Sketch Show, at LA Webfest.
-She is a producer on an upcoming documentary, which has received a $20,000 grant and $25,000 in sponsorships thus far.
+It has been nominated for five awards, including Best Sketch Show and Best Actress, at LA Webfest.
+She is a producer on the upcoming documentary Call of the Jab.

 Quincys has appeared as an actor in Shameless (Showtime), Queenpins (Paramount), Jimmy Kimmel Live!
 (ABC), and countless national commercials, including the Clio-nominated campaign for Bud Light, “Last Year’s Lemons.”
-She stars as the comedic lead for Saverio, which premieres at the Phoenix Film Festival in March.
+She stars as the comedic lead for Saverio, which won Audience Choice Award at the Phoenix Film Festival and will make its international premiere in Mexico City this summer.

 An alumni and former mainstage performer of iO West and the Upright Citizens Brigade, Quincy has performed over 100 improv shows with Number One Son, the first-ever, all-Asian-American femme improv team in Los Angeles, as a founding member.

-In her spare time, she enjoys pole dancing, hot yoga, snowboarding, and all the food.
-Quincy once attended a 10-day silent meditation and is PADI Scuba Certified.
+In her spare time, she enjoys pole dancing, hot yoga, snowboarding, scuba diving, and all the food.
 She can run 1 mile.